-“Mental health is a state of wellbeing in which you can realize your own potential, cope with the normal stresses of life, work productively, and make a contribution to your community.”
+“Mental health is a state of well-being in which you can realize your own potential, cope with the normal stresses of life, work productively, and make a contribution to your community.”
 It is possible to have positive mental health even with the presence of a mental health issue with active recovery.
-This is especially important for youth who are still developing given that 70 per cent of young adults with mental illnesses report that their symptoms began in childhood (The Mental Health Strategy for Canada: A Youth Perspective).
+This is especially important for youth who are still developing, given that 70 per cent of young adults with mental illnesses report that their symptoms began in childhood.

 Individual and community resources to prevent and cope with suicide and self-injury, including crisis lines.

 Website provides a directory of Mental Health and Addictions Services available in Saskatchewan and a map searchable by location or type of service.
 There are four main types of mental health services provided in Saskatchewan: adult community health services; community recovery services; child and youth community mental health services; and inpatient mental health services.

 Jordan's Principle makes sure all First Nations children and youth living in Canada can access the products, services and supports they need, when they need them.
 Funding can help with a wide range of health, social and educational needs.
 Jordan's Principle Call Centre: 1-855-JP-CHILD (1-855-572-4453), open 24 hours a day 7 days a week.

 The First Nations Mental Wellness Continuum (FNMWC) is a national framework that addresses mental wellness among First Nations in Canada.
 It identifies ways to enhance service coordination among various systems and supports culturally safe delivery of services.
 The FNMWC Framework was developed through collaboration between the Assembly of First Nations, Health Canada’s First Nations and Inuit Health Branch, the National Native Addictions Partnership Foundation, the Native Mental Health Association, and other community mental health leaders.